uw-nsl/ArtPrompt/README.md

 ## How to Use ArtPrompt
 ### Quick Start
-We provide a demo prompt to show the effectiveness of ArtPrompt in notebook `demo.ipynb`.
+We provide a demo prompt to show the effectiveness of ArtPrompt in notebook `demo.ipynb` (also at `demo_prompt.txt`).
 This is a successful prompt toward `gpt-4-0613`.

 ### Run with ArtPrompt
 #### Setup Environment